Make-School-Courses/BEW-2.2-Docker-DevOps-Deployments/Lessons/Dockerfiles.md

-# 🐳 Docker Concepts in Practice
+# 🐳 How Containers Work

 <!-- > -->